ThalesGroup/CipherTrust_Application_Protection/byok/java/README.md

 1. Wrap key for use with a Cloud Service Provider (CSP)

-    This sample shows how to use the *BYOK* feature with a CSP (AWS|Salesforce|GoogleCloud) with the Key Manager and CADP JCE.
+    This sample shows how to use the *BYOK* feature with a CSP (AWS|Salesforce|GoogleCloud) with the Key Manager and CADP for JAVA.

     The sample shows how to wrap the AES Key with the specified public key and a specific algorithm.
 It will produce a wrapped key that can be used for the encryption/decryption in the cloud.